MoazSayed7/Flutter-Chat-App-Firebase-Authentication-Messaging-WhatsApp-Like/README.md

 - `local_auth`: Enables fingerprint and Face ID authentication.
 - `logger`: Assists with logging messages for debugging.
 - `shared_preferences`: Stores simple data locally on the device.
+- `lottie`: Render After Effects animations natively on Flutter.
+- `package_info_plus`: Querying information about the application package.
+- `pub_semver`: in this App to compare versions.
+- `url_launcher`: Plugin for launching a URL.

 ## Installation